TheQuinton/LeetCode/React/ReactPerformanceGuide.md

 ### **Final Tip: Measure Before Optimizing!**
 - Use **Lighthouse**, **React DevTools**, and **Chrome Performance Tab** to find bottlenecks before applying optimizations.

-By applying these techniques, you can significantly improve the performance of your React application. 🚀